-3.1 Treated lumber and the three-year transition
+3.1.
+Treated Lumber and the Three-year Transition

-OCal regulations require that land used for production of OCal cannabis or cannabis products has had no prohibited substances applied to it for a period of three years immediately preceding harvest of cannabis intended to be sold, labeled or represented as OCal.
+OCal regulations § 10202 require that land used for production of OCal cannabis or cannabis products has had no prohibited substances applied to it for a period of three years immediately preceding harvest of cannabis intended to be sold, labeled or represented as OCal.

 Treated lumber is classified by the US EPA as a "treated article".
-A treated article is an article treated with a pesticide that protects the article itself, i.e., the lumber (title 40 of the code of federal regulations § 152.25(a)).
+A treated article is an article treated with a pesticide that protects the article itself, i.e., the lumber (title 40 of the Code of Federal Regulations § 152.25(a)).
 As pesticides in or on treated articles are only intended to protect the article itself, the use of treated lumber on a parcel does not constitute application of prohibited substances to land and therefore does not necessitate a three-year transition.
-This applies also to a parcel acquired (leased, purchased, rented, etc.) by an OCal operation with existing treated lumber.
+This applies also to a parcel acquired (leased, purchased, rented, etc.) by an OCal operation with existing treated lumber, as long as the lumber does not come into contact with OCal cannabis or soil.

-3.2 Contact Determination
+3.2.
+Contact Determination